-NFTs offer a number of benefits to both the original artist and the buyer.
+NFTs (Nonfungible Tokens) offers a number of benefits to both the original artist and the buyer.
 Firstly, due to their existence on the blockchain, they provide an unchangeable record of ownership.
-In addition, the owner can also trace previous transactions to determine the origin of the item and prove authenticity.
+In addition, the owner can also trace previous transactions to determine the origin of the item and prove authenticity of the digital asset.

 On top of this, NFTs are popular with creators who also want to prove the authenticity of their work.
-NFTs also provide the creator or artist with the ability to earn royalties long after the original sale of the asset.
+NFTs also provide the creator or artist with the ability to earn royalties long after the original sale of the virtual assets.

 However, although these benefits are encouraging more artists to move online, a recent report from the Royal United Services Institute (RUSI) has outlined why money launderers who currently abuse the traditional art market may do the same in the world of NFTs.